 Table 3-4 is a summary of the estimated and actual Davis Dam releases and river elevations since February 2005.
-The actual Davis Dam April 2008 release (18,554 cubic feet per second [cfs]) was slightly greater than the USBR-projected release for the April reporting period (17,600 cfs).
+The actual Davis Dam July 2008 release (14,574 cubic feet per second [cfs]) was almost exactly the same as the USBR-projected release for the July reporting period (14,500 cfs).
 The projected Colorado River elevation at I-3 (monthly average) is calculated using a multiple regression method that considers both the Davis Dam release and the Lake Havasu level.
-Current USBR projections show that the average Davis Dam release for May 2008 (17,200 cfs) will be less than April 2008 (18,554 cfs).
-Based on the regression method results, using May 16, 2008 USBR projections for both Davis Dam release and Lake Havasu elevation, it is anticipated that the Colorado River level at the I-3 gage location in May 2008 will remain the same as the April 2008 river stage.
+Current USBR projections show that the average Davis Dam release for August 2008 (13,100 cfs) will be less than July 2008 (14,574 cfs).
+Based on the regression method results, using August 12, 2008 USBR projections for both Davis Dam release and Lake Havasu elevation, it is anticipated that the Colorado River level at the I-3 gage location in August 2008 will be slightly lower than the July 2008 river stage.

 Figure 3-9 shows river stage measured at I-3 superimposed on the projected I-3 river levels based on actual Davis Dam discharge and Lake Havasu levels.
-This graph shows that the formula used to calculate I-3 levels provides a very good estimate of the actual levels at I-3 over a wide range of river levels.
+This graph shows that the formula used to calculate I-3 levels provides a good estimate of the actual levels at I-3 over a wide range of river levels.
 The future projections shown on this graph are based on USBR long-range projections of Davis Dam release and Lake Havasu level.
 The river stage data and USBR projections indicate the highest river levels of the year typically occur in April, May, and June.
 Current USBR projections show that the lowest water levels will occur in November through December 2008 and January 2009.
 Because water demand is based on climatic factors, there is more uncertainty in these projections further into the future.